 A bird that did not have a "Rare" icon next to it when it was reported will not appear on any Rare Bird Alerts.
 Learn more about how species are flagged "Rare".

 When you sign up for state, province, or country-wide Rare Bird Alerts, you will be notified whenever a flagged "Rare" bird is reported anywhere within that state, province, or country.
 Species are considered "Rare" for their location and date.
 This means you may receive Alerts for birds that would not be considered rare elsewhere in that state/country, or at a different time of year.

 ABA Rarities Alert

-Targets is the ultimate way to discover your target list of birds for an area.
-Whether you’re birding nearby for a weekend or planning a vacation, Targets can help you find everything from your next life bird to your next year bird in your home county.
-Just enter the region of interest, the time of year, and the type of list that you’re interested in targeting.
+Targets is the ultimate way to discover new birds in an area.
+Whether you’re birding nearby for a weekend or planning a vacation, Targets can help you find everything from your next year bird in your county to your next world life bird.

 "Targets" creates a prioritized list of county, state, or life birds that you can expect to find in a region.
 Enter a region, range of months, and then select which of your personal life lists you'd like to compare against. eBird compares your selected list against the full species list for the selected region and months.

 The results can be sorted taxonomically or by frequency (the percentage of complete checklists that have reported the species).
 The higher the frequency, the more checklists contain that species, and the better your chances of finding it in that region!

 Photo and audio targets are species you may have already reported, but have never uploaded a picture or sound recording of.
 To switch to Photo or Audio Targets, click the blue gear icon in the top right corner of the Target Species page.